peterpaulis/StaticDataTableViewController/README.md

 This class enables to hide/show static cells (created in IB, using the option Content : Static cells) for UITableView

 Version 2.0.2
-- Added support for variable heights on static rows.
+- Added support for variable heights on static rows

 Version 2.0.1
 - fixed critical bug